meraki/automation-scripts/README.md

 **provision_sites:** A Python 3 script to provision template-based networks with manually defined VLAN subnets to Meraki dashboard.
 The script can also claim devices and update their location on the world map.

+**reboot.py** A Python 3 script to reboot devices using a list of serial numbers

 **removetemplate.py:** This is script to create a copy of a template-based network that preserves as many of the network's settings as possible, while not relying on a configuration template.
 The initial focus of the script is converting MX appliance networks.

 **set_client_tracking.py:** A script to set the client tracking method of a group of networks to a desired value.